-For 30 years, Alexia grants have supported student and professional visual communicators who produce projects that inspire change by addressing socially significant topics.
+For 30 years, The Alexia grants have supported student and professional visual communicators who produce projects that inspire change by addressing socially significant topics.

-Professional grant recipients receive $20,000 in funding.
+Professional recipients receive $20,000 in funding.
 The professional grant application has a $50 fee.

 These grants enable current college student photographers to produce bodies of work that share The Alexia’s goals of promoting world peace and cultural understanding.
 We encourage a diversity of creators, issues and approaches, and value work that elevates understanding and inspires meaningful change.

 Student applicants are encouraged to consider proposing projects located close to where they live because a successful body of work is more likely with easy and repeated access.
 Most student grant recipients are already working on their projects when they apply.